evetrubetskaya/llada/README.md

 * The model learns to predict the original text distribution from intermediate perturbated states sampled from linearly interpolated (via optimal transport paths) categorical distrubutions
 * Training is done by minimizing cross-entropy between predicted distributions and ground truth sequences at random diffusion timestep
 * During sampling, progressively transitions to a learned distribution over tokens
-* At each sampling timestep, sequences are obtained using DDIM solver
+* At each sampling timestep, sequences are obtained using Euler/DDIM solver

 Transformer Architecture (DiT):
 * Embedding layers for tokens and timesteps